Argmaster/pygerber/docs/gerber/3_internal_api.md

-# Advanced API
+# PyGerber internal API

 ## Stability

-PyGerber's Gerber advanced API is not as stable as high level API.
+PyGerber's Gerber internal API is not as stable as high level API.
 This is because the implementation of subsequent functionalities may force changes in the structure of the code.
-However, our goal is to guarantee advanced API **stability between patch** releases.
+However, our goal is to guarantee internal API **stability between patch** releases.

 !!! warning "Security"